LawrenceMiao/NoteVision/docs/sherry-docs/README.md

 Note Vision is an AI tool designed to help enable musicians and composers to transform physical sheet music to a MIDI file.

-# Instructions to Install Necessary Environments
+# Instructions to Install Necessary Environments and Libraries
-Python, Anaconda, Labelme, and Pytorch are necessary for the developement and implementation of NoteVision.
+Python, Anaconda, Labelme, Pytorch, NumPy, and Pillow are necessary for the development and implementation of NoteVision.

 ## Python
 Python often comes pre-installed, so check if your device has Python or which version of Python it runs by running the following code: